-The Essentially Hops shop sits at the centre of our business.
-This gives you an idea of what we get up to throughout the year
+The Essentially Hops florist sits at the centre of our business.
+This gives you an idea of what we get up to throughout the year.

 January - Hop plant sales continue along with cheerful home decoration to compensate for the gloomy winter months and emptiness after the end of Christmas.
 For us its a time to review Christmas and decide/place orders for next Christmas stock (yes would you believe it, Im already thinking about next Christmas by the end of each January every year?!).
 January is also a time for planning the coming year, from product ranges to events and demonstrations.